yFernand0W7/e-Move/README.md

 * Samuel Wilson Rufino - RA: 117792

 ---
-*This is an Interdisciplinary Project for the Information Systems course at FHO - Hermínio Ometto Foundation.*
+*This is an Interdisciplinary Project for the Information Systems course at FHO - Fundação Hermínio Ometto.*